For this week we are featuring two interviews from listeners and past contributors.

 WG : Totally agreed!
 Thanks so much for taking the time to have this interview!
 Keep us posted, stay safe.
 Solidarity to yall.

 (Post Script, April 2015: It has come to our attention at The Final Straw, and within the wider North American Anarchist scene, that Steve Jablonski’s story of evasion of a Grand Jury in the PNW was a false one.
 It’s regrettable that someone would choose to gain social and economic capital by posing themselves as bravely resisting the state and it’s harassment.
 As has been verified to us here at the show, Steve not only lied on this show, but in tons of personal interactions in the U.S. and Canada and took advantage of good intentions and trust while also soaking up resources that could have been used to support others actually resisting Grand Juries and otherwise experiencing State repression.
-The audio of this episode has been removed for the moment until we can edit-in a statement like this one.
+The audio of this episode has been removed.
 For further clarification: http://anarchistnews.org/content/regarding-steven-jablonskis-deceptions-grand-juries-and-sensible-solidarity)

 This week’s show features a conversation with Steve Jablonski, recently returned from a period of self-imposed exile in Canada as avoidance of receiving a Federal Grand Jury subpoena in relation to anti-police organizing in the pacific northwest and the May Day spree of 2012 in Seattle.
 Steve talks about the choice he made, the circumstances that allowed him to return, the support he received while abroad and his return to the U.S.